-Wherever reasonably possible suppliers engaged by us to source services, will apply the Code when seeking tenders or quotations in respect of Council business from third parties.
+Wherever reasonably possible, suppliers engaged by us to source services will apply the Code when seeking tenders or quotations in respect of Council business from third parties.
+We will ensure that where local capacity exists we will seek to engage the local market and encourage participation in tender and quotation processes.

-5 Procurement Principles
+5 Procurement principles

-We will have regard to the following principles when acquiring goods and services:
+We will have regard to the following principles when acquiring goods and services.